Alcohol and Celecoxib: Can You Take Them Together?

 What should you do?

-Stay well hydrated, especially around any alcohol consumption, to protect kidney function.
-Avoid taking celecoxib if you are dehydrated, have been vomiting, or have any acute volume depletion.
-Monitor for signs of GI bleeding (black or bloody stools, coffee-ground vomiting, severe abdominal pain), liver injury (yellowing of skin or eyes, dark urine, persistent fatigue, right upper abdominal pain), kidney injury (decreased urination, leg swelling, unusual fatigue), and cardiovascular events (chest pain, shortness of breath, sudden weakness, vision changes).
+Seek care for signs of GI bleeding (black or bloody stools, vomit that looks like coffee grounds, severe stomach pain), liver injury (yellowing skin or eyes, dark urine, persistent fatigue, right-upper-abdomen pain), kidney injury (much less urine, leg swelling, unusual tiredness), or cardiovascular events (chest pain, shortness of breath, sudden weakness, vision changes).

 Which specific products are affected?